- PUBLIC COMMENT Deadline April 23, 2018 on Federal and State Supplemental Environmental Impact Statement (SEIS)–http://www.SEISWestValleySite.com

 Nuclear Information and Resource Service

 They are working in conjunction with dozens of other local, state, national, tribal and international groups for the full cleanup of the West Valley nuclear and hazardous waste site south of Buffalo, NY and upstream of Lakes Erie and Ontario and of the Niagara River.
 Dozens of groups and individuals are part of the West Valley Action Network.

-DOE and NYSERDA split the 1996 Draft Environmental Impact Statement (DEIS) on cleanup of the West Valley Action Network.

-In preparation for the upcoming EIS public comment period, an independent Full Cost Accounting Study, funded by the NYS Senate, was carried out to evaluate the long-term economic consequences of the various options for final disposition of the site.
-This precedent-setting, important study is designed to help inform potentially irreversible decisions on final site disposition that will impact the whole bioregion– local and downstream/downwind communities, the State of NY, Seneca Nation and Canada, Great Lakes and St Lawrence Seaway, etc– for generations to come.
+In preparation for the 2010 EIS public comment period, an independent Full Cost Accounting Study, funded by the NYS Senate, was carried out to evaluate the long-term economic consequences of the various options for final disposition of the site.
+This precedent-setting, important study was designed to help inform potentially irreversible decisions on final site disposition that will impact the whole bioregion– local and downstream/downwind communities, the State of NY, Seneca Nation and Canada, Great Lakes and St Lawrence Seaway, etc– for generations to come.

-WIR Waste Incidental to Reprocessing: Like at other sites in the US (Hanford WA, Savannah River SC, INEEL ID) where irradiated nuclear fuel was reprocessed, the Department of Energy would like to declassify the high level radioactive waste that resulted.
+WIR Waste Incidental to Reprocessing: Like at other sites in the US (Hanford WA, Savannah River SC, INL ID) where irradiated nuclear fuel was reprocessed, the Department of Energy would like to declassify the high level radioactive waste that resulted.
 High level nuclear waste is required by law to be disposed of in a Nuclear Regulatory Commission (NRC)-licensed, deep geological repository that meets Environmental Protection Agency standards.
 DOE’s goal is to avoid those requirements by pretending the waste is not high level…working to declassify it so it can remain in place, threatening the water supplies downstream at all such locations.
 There is a national campaign against declassifying high level reprocessing waste to WIR—Waste Incidental to Reprocessing but DOE is intent on proceeding.